 Sealing is the largest issue that the mechanical team combats.
 Most electronics used in the world are not capable of functioning for prolonged periods underwater since they will be damaged.
 As a result, the mechanical team adheres to universal sealing standards when designing the sealing mechanism.

-A second design constraint that the mechanical and software teams consider is the robot's buoyancy.
-Mechanically, this slightly constrains the design as the team must design for the robot to be 1 to 2 pounds over buoyant.
+A second design constraint that the mechanical and software teams consider is the robot's buoyancy as the robot must be 1 to 2 pounds over buoyant.
 If it is higher than this threshold, the thrusters will waste too much energy on keeping the robot underwater.
 For software, they must create a controller that prevents the robot from surfacing, which combined with the other thrusters becomes challenging.
 However, both the mechanical and software teams have incredible members working on finding these solutions!

 Not all wires are made the same, so the team must get creative when connecting components to power supplies.
 Most of the time, electrical tape and epoxy does the trick but must be applied carefully to prevent component damage.
 Moreover, the electrical team sometimes splices wires or modifies existing connections to ensure a good fit.